Delivering affordable housing in Eden

 Who would manage the affordable housing?

-Affordable housing is usually managed by Local Housing Associations, although we have set up a Homeseekers' Register to manage initial sales and re-sales of discounted sale properties (typically at a discount of 40% from the open market value).
+The Homeseekers' Register manages initial sales and re-sales of discounted sale properties (typically at a discount of 40% from the open market value).
 In certain circumstances, developers may manage the affordable housing themselves, subject to our agreement.